briandconnelly/softermax/cran-comments.md

+## Resubmission
+This is a resubmission.
+The following changes have been made to address
+feedback:

+- All instances of SoftMax Pro (a software name) have been single quoted
+- A web reference to the software has been added in the package description
+- Additionally, a web link to the software has been added to the package doc

+This new version has been re-tested, and no new errors, warnings, or notes were found

 ## Test environments
 - Local macOS Sierra install, R 3.4.1
 - Linux 4.4.0-92-generic amd64 (travis-ci), R 3.3.3, 3.4.1, 2017-09-20 r73325